jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 ### Max pooling shortcoming

-The max pooling in a CNN handles translational variance (for example, if we move the object slightly to the right).
-With max pooling, we keep the most dominating (max) features.
-Even the object is moved slightly, it can still be detected within the pooling window.
-However, we only keep one feature per window.
+The max pooling in a CNN handles translational variance.
+Even a feature is slightly moved, if it is still within the pooling window, it can still be detected.
+Nevertheless, this approach keeps only the max feature (the most dominating) and throws away the others.
 Capsules maintain a weighted sum of features from the previous layer.
 Hence, it is more suitable in detecting overlapping features.
 For example detecting multiple overlapping digits in the handwriting:

 <div class="imgcap">
 <img src="/assets/capsule/over.jpg" style="border:none">